nuxion/my-vue-app/README.md

 # :tada: Vite/Vuejs POC

-This a poc to test some new features of the vue framework in their version 3.
+This is a poc with the objective to test some new features of the vue framework v.
+3.

 ## :rocket: Goals